Julia-Wagner/tails-and-treats/README.md

 - Thank you to my Code Institute Mentor [David Bowers](https://github.com/dnlbowers) for giving me valuable feedback and tips during this project.
 - Thank you to my Code Institute Facilitator [Kay Welfare](https://github.com/Kathrin-ddggxh) for testing the game and making new suggestions.
-- Thanks to the (unknown to me) assessor of my first Code Institute project for suggesting to use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+- Thanks to the (unknown to me) assessor of my first Code Institute project for suggesting the use of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 I started using them for this project as soon as I got my assessment result and really grew to like this style of commit messages.

 ### **Content**